CrunchyData/postgres-operator/docs/content/guides/v4tov5.md

 With the PGO v4 cluster's volumes prepared for the move to PGO v5, you can now create a [`PostgresCluster`]({{< relref "references/crd.md" >}}) custom resource using these volumes.
 This migration method does not carry over any specific configurations or customizations from PGO v4: you will need to create the specific `PostgresCluster` configuration that you need.

+{{% notice warning %}}

+Additional steps are required to set proper file permissions when using certain storage options, such as NFS and HostPath storage, due to a known issue with how fsGroups are applied.
+When migrating from PGO v4, this will require the user to manually set the group value of the pgBackRest repo directory, and all subdirectories, to `26` to match the `postgres` group used in PGO v5.
+Please see [here](https://github.com/kubernetes/examples/issues/260) for more information.

+{{% /notice %}}

 To complete the upgrade process, your `PostgresCluster` custom resource **MUST** include the following:

 1\.
-An `existingVolumes` data source that points to the PostgreSQL data, PostgreSQL WAL (if applicable) and pgBackRest repository PVCs identified in the `spec.dataSource.existingVolumes` section.
+A `volumes` data source that points to the PostgreSQL data, PostgreSQL WAL (if applicable) and pgBackRest repository PVCs identified in the `spec.dataSource.volumes` section.

 For example, using the `hippo` cluster: